teejlab/API-Risk-Assessment-Framework/docs/technical_report.md

 - SelectFromModel().

 In the end, we used RFE as it was the most consistent and resulted in a great dimensionality reduction.
 RFECV selected different quantities and selection of features each time, while SelectFromModel() only reduced the dimensionality by one.
 The process of testing each algorithm can be found in this [notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/ml/3_feature_selection.ipynb).

+### Clustering
+There is no ground truth for API risks and the classification is currently based on partner's domain expertise.
+Thus, we explored the validity of Risk Labels using Clustering algorithms.
+We used the FAMD (Factor Analysis of Mixed Data) algorithm, which is a generalized PCA algorithm that works well on mixed datasets.
+Visualization of new clusters was conducted using [Tensorflow Embedding Projector](https://projector.tensorflow.org/).
+This is an important tool for the partner to investigate how APIs are clustered and identify factors that may have been missed out.

+As such, we have created a [notebook](https://github.com/teejlab/API-Risk-Assessment-Framework/blob/main/notebooks/eda/eda-clustering.ipynb) to explore (1) the clusters based on the risk labels assigned by TeejLab and (2) the clusters formed using the K-prototypes clustering algorithm.
+More details can be found in this [section of the final report](https://teejlab.github.io/API-Risk-Assessment-Framework/5_conclusion.html).

 ## Results
 The main scoring metric is Recall, with an acceptance criteria of more than 0.9.
 We understood that it is critical to correctly identify the High Risk classes, while also ensuring that not too many Low and Medium risk labels are incorrectly classified as High Risk.